Support for ‘Aging with Dignity’

 • Lynn and John Offerdahl – John is a Miami Dolphin great, restauranteur and former Community Foundation Board member.
 He and his wife Lynn head Offerdahl’s Hand-Off Foundation, which partners with businesses, local government and civic and faith-based organizations to “feed the needs of those in crisis.”

-• Brian Johnson – President/CEO of the Minority Builders Coalition, which advocates “ensuring that seniors can age in place with dignity”
+• Brian Johnson – President/CEO of the Minority Builders Coalition, which advocates “ensuring that seniors can age in place with dignity.”
+That includes providing help for small home repairs to enable seniors to stay in their homes.

 We discussed topics including: